 Non-criminal complaints by GVSU students can typically be placed into four general categories:

+- Academic Grievance.
 Academic grievances are generally defined as those involving procedures, policies, and grades in a course.
 This process is defined in the university catalog and the resolution of academic grievances is based on two principles: first, that the resolution of a grievance should be sought at the lowest possible level, and second, that pathways for appeal exist for both faculty members and students.
 Filing of a grievance is required by the end of the following regular semester after notification of grade or receipt of adverse decision.
 Appeals of decisions must take place within 30 days after receipt of notification.
 Resolution should be pursued as follows:

 - An appeal to the instructor.
 Normally, the instructor must respond to an appeal within 30 days of receipt of the appeal.
 If the student is unable or unwilling to appeal to the professor, the student may proceed to the next step, with an explanation of why the professor was bypassed.